-A Job Hazard Analysis (JHA), sometimes referred to as Pre-Task Planning (PTP), is required on all RC Andersen projects daily.
-The JHA / PTP must include work tasks, identified hazards, hazard control methods (administrative, engineering, PPE), contractor's name, project ID, location, name and signature of the certifying person, hazard assessment date, and attendee names and signatures.
+A Pre-Task Plan (PTP) is a daily process that uses the broader guidance provided in the JHA to take a closer, real-time look at specific work locations and conditions like the environment and adjacent work activities.
+The PTP allows the crew(s) to evaluate that they have the required materials, tools, and PPE to complete their daily work activities.
+A daily PTP is required on all RC Andersen projects.
+The PTP shall include work tasks, hazards, control measures (administrative, engineering, PPE), contractor's name, project ID, location, name and signature of the certifying person, date, and attendee names and signatures.

-On each RC Andersen project, a daily Job Hazard Analysis (JHA) outlining the tasks to be performed that day, the hazards associated with each step, and measures to mitigate those hazards, and attendee list with signatures, must be provided to the site superintendent or safety officer each morning.
+On each RC Andersen project, a daily PTP outlining the tasks to be performed that day, the hazards associated with each step, and measures to mitigate those hazards, and attendee list with signatures, must be provided to the site superintendent or safety officer each morning.

-A sample JHA has been provided and may be shared with subcontractors missing the form.
+A sample PTP has been provided and may be shared with subcontractors missing the form.